Lost film: Stills

-Many film studios hire a still photographer to take pictures during production for potential publicity use.
+Many film studios hired a still photographer to take pictures during production for potential publicity use.
 Some are produced in quantity for display use by theaters, others in smaller numbers for distribution to newspapers and magazines, and have subsequently preserved imagery from otherwise lost films.

 In some cases, such as London After Midnight, the surviving coverage is so extensive that an entire lost film can be reconstructed scene by scene from still photographs.
 Stills have been used to stand in for missing footage when making new preservation prints of partially lost films: for example, with the Gloria Swanson picture Sadie Thompson.